What is the most important information I should know about aztreonam?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
-Skipping doses can increase your risk of infection that is resistant to medication.
-Aztreonam will not treat a viral infection such as the flu or a common cold.
+Keep using aztreonam for the entire 28 days, even if your symptoms quickly improve.
+Skipping doses could make your infection resistant to medication.
+Aztreonam will not treat a viral infection (flu or a common cold).

 What happens if I miss a dose?